elibenjel/goldenDiary/skeleton.md

 Use the following provider values:
 1. **spendingActions.focused** to know if the Modal must be opened or not (not if undefined)
 2. **spendingActions.userInputs** to keep track of the values to display in the FormConctrolled components
-3. **spendingActions.setters** for the change events of those components
 4. **spendingActions.submit** for the onPress event of Button [2]
 5. **spendingActions.blur** called after submit, or as the onPress event of Button [1]
 6. **camera.trigger** for the onPress event of Icon